veritymedia/timetabler/README.md

 - [ ] Global contstraints and soft rules on all teachers.
 Eg. `Teachers cannot be schedueled for more than 2 hours per day`, `Proctoring should not take up more than 50% of free time in teachers day`
 - [ ] Teacher specific constraints and soft rules.
 Eg. `Teacher X cannot have more than two hours/ 50% of free lessons schedueled per day/ week/ every tuesday`

+# Usage

+## Recommended: Massolit

+The easiest way that this script can be used is through [massolit](https://github.com/veritymedia/massolit) as it is installed by default.

+Massolit is a web interface which has a nice UI to upload exams and teachers.
+It will do its best to clean up the data and convert dates properly.
+Massolit also allows saving this data.
+Future update will allow you to generate a public or password protected link to view the rendered timetable.

 ## Input Structure

 ### Exam